davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

   ssh dchiu@149.165.174.87
   ```

 - Next, VS Code may ask you to choose an SSH configuration file.
-Just select the one that's highlighted.
+If it asks, just select the one that's already selected.

-- You'll then be prompted for your password.
+- You'll then be prompted for your password in a box at the top.
 Enter the one that I assigned you.

-- VS Code will then ask you what platform the remote server is using.
-Select `Linux` in the option menu.
+- VS Code might then ask you what platform the remote server is using.
+If it asks, select `Linux` in the option menu.
 Then it's going to take a bit of time to install the necessary files to get you set up.

 - Once everything is set up, you should see an empty VS Code editor.
 On the left-side panel, click on the button called `Open Folder`.
 Choose `/home/yourUsername` (which should be the default option).
 Important: This "path" `/home/yourUsername` is known as your **home directory** on the server.
 Only you (and I) have access to it, so don't worry about the privacy of your code.
 Think of it as your private, personal folder on the server.
 This is where all your code will go for this class.